Can an LLC Own Another LLC? (All You Need to Know)

 2. LLC Holding Company

-A holding company is a separate entity that owns all or part of one or more other businesses.
+A holding company is a separate entity that owns all or a portion of its subsidiaries.
+It offers more flexibility than the parent-subsidiary model and works across a wide range of situations.

 Ultimately, the decision about which structure to use depends on the needs of your business.
 If you're not sure which structure is right for you, consult with an attorney or accountant.